waldofouche/furik/README.md

 (snip)
 ```

-If you want to show GitHub and GitHub Enterprise activities, You need to add `-l` option to `furik` command.

-    $ furik activity -l

 furik supports to store authentication via Pit.
 You are asked GitHub (and GitHub Enterprise) token from furik.

 Pit sotred your token to `~/.pit/default.yaml` by default.
 You can confirm or modify this yaml.